 While bee populations in countries such as the US are dwindling at an alarming rate, Slovenia is the only EU member state to have officially protected its prized bee race.
-They have 9600 beekeepers, around 12,500 apiaries and nearly 170,000 hive colonies.
+They have over 10,000 beekeepers, 12,500 apiaries and nearly 17,000 hive colonies.

 We say ‘prized’ because the Carniolan honey bee is known for its friendly nature (they rarely sting) and hardy characteristics (they can survive sub-zero temperatures).
 Which explains why they sell 30,000 of their Queen Carniolan bees to European countries each year.